 - Cider: Cider is generally halted before all the sugars are used up.
 (Otherwise, you would end up with wine!)
 So test before bottling for an approximate alcohol level.

 Original Gravity Reading: Before Fermentation

-- Using your sanitized siphon, a wine thief, or a turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.
+- Using a sanitized siphon, wine thief, or turkey baster, take a small sample of your beer/wine/cider right before you add the yeast.

 - Transfer the liquid to a testing cylinder (one usually comes with the hydrometer).
-There should be enough liquid to fully suspend the hydrometer.
-If the hydrometer isn’t floating then you need more liquid.
+You need to use enough liquid to fully suspend the hydrometer.
+If the hydrometer isn’t floating then add more liquid.

 - Make sure that the hydrometer isn’t touching the sidewalls of the cylinder and take the measurement from the bottom of the meniscus.

-- It’s important to record the Original Gravity reading to keep track.
+- It’s important to record the Original Gravity reading to calculate the final ABV.
 I have a fermentation diary that I use for all my complex ferments (beer, wine, cheese).
-Some people write it directly on the carboy.
+Some people write directly on the carboy.

 Final Gravity Reading: After Fermentation

 Take a Final Gravity reading when bottling your beverage.
 (I often take an extra reading, when racking to a clean carboy just to test whether everything is fermenting nicely).

 Here’s how to take the final gravity reading: